 Human and Social Sciences Research

-The Prevention Centre Epidaure promotes research projects aimed at scientifically establishing the effectiveness of innovative preventive approaches in the field of cancer.
+Epidaure prevention centre promotes research projects aimed at scientifically establishing the effectiveness of innovative preventive approaches in the field of cancer.
 It is supported by the INCa, the SIRIC Montpellier Cancer, the Cancéropôle Grand Sud-ouest and the Regional Health Agency.

 A multidisciplinary research team (public health, health psychology, epidemiology, pedagogy, health education, tobaccology, addictology) is responsible for the design and scientific evaluation of the programmes within its 3 areas of activity: primary prevention, therapeutic patient education and psycho-social factors of quality of life.